-There is no better way to protect your minor from any danger while playing outdoors than keeping an eye on it.
+There is no better way to protect your minor from danger while playing outdoors than to keep an eye on it.
 It might not prevent you or your kid from an accident, but it can help you to respond in time and get help immediately.
-Besides, the supervision is more necessary for the younger ones.
+Besides, supervision is more necessary for the younger ones.
 So you can also teach them to regularly watch out for you to make sure they are not left alone.

 Secure the Borders

-Keeping your kid safe in a backyard also means keeping him/her away from wandering in the street.
-Fences with self-closing or self-latching gates can help ensure your little ones remain in your property within set boundaries.
-What you need to make sure here is to get a fence that has no gaps or sharp objects on it.
-Children can easily get trapped in it when leaning on it or trying to get it trough.
-However, if you are not able to install a fence, at least what you can do is to define the boundaries and explain it to your kid.
-For extra protection, you can get one of these smart devices like GPS trackers.
+Keeping your kids safe in a backyard also means keeping them away from wandering the street.
+Fences with self-closing or self-latching gates can help ensure your little ones remain on your property within set boundaries.
+It would be best if you made sure to get a fence with no gaps or sharp objects on it.
+Children can easily get trapped in it when leaning on it or getting it through.
+However, if you cannot install a fence, at least what you can do is define the boundaries and explain them to your kid.
+You can get one of these smart devices like GPS trackers for extra protection.
 That can help you see your child’s location on your mobile app.

 Pool / Hot Tubs Safety

 Drowning is the leading cause of children dying under age 4 in the US.
 The statistics are scary in other countries too.
-The worst thing is that kids can easily drown in several inches of water (for example in a bucket full of water ).
-So having an unprotected pool in your home literally means risking your kid’s life.
-So this is why every parent should be concerned about water safety starting from their own home.
+The worst thing is that kids can easily drown in several inches of water (for example, in a bucket full of water ).
+So having an unprotected pool in your home means risking your kid’s life.
+So this is why every parent should be concerned about water safety, starting from their own home.

 If you have a pool or hot tub in your backyard, the first thing you should consider to help prevent any accidents in the water is getting a fence.
 The fence should be at least 4 feet high and have a gate that closes and latches on its own.
-They are helpful for anyone, who might forget to close or lock the gates leaving it as an invitation for your children to come over.
-Besides, you should always cover your pool or a hot tub with a hardcover and empty when it’s not in use.
+They are helpful for anyone who might forget to close or lock the gates, leaving them as an invitation for your children to come over.
+Besides, you should always cover your pool or a hot tub with a hardcover and empty it when it’s not in use.

 Remember, rules for playing in or around the pool are also necessary for kids.
-Swimming classes can teach the technique, but a discipline in the water is also required.
-It means no horseplay, pushing each other or pretending of drowning.
+Swimming classes can teach the technique, but discipline in the water is also required.
+It means no horseplay, pushing each other, or pretending of drowning.
 Finally, nothing can replace an adult’s supervision.
 You should never leave your kids alone at the pool and make sure you are observing them.
-Couple seconds of your attention can be vital for your kid in trouble.
-Besides being always around, you can always enroll in CPR class, which can help you be more confident and teach how to save a life.
+A couple of seconds of your attention can be vital for your kid in trouble.
+Besides being always around, you can always enroll in CPR class, which can help you be more confident and teach you how to save a life.

 Proper Safety Around Grills and Fire Pits

-Grilling is one of the most favorite outdoor activities for many families.
-When the weather is good, there is nothing better than spending some quality time together with the meal cooked on a fire.
+Grilling is one of the favorite outdoor activities for many families.
+When the weather is good, there is nothing better than spending some quality time together with a meal cooked on a fire.
 But there is a “but.”
 Grills or fire pits by themselves are dangerous for kids.
-There are specific safety rules you should follow in order not to let it become life-threatening.
+You should follow specific safety rules to not let it become life-threatening.

 First of all, before even using a grill, you should choose the right place to set it up.
 You should move it away from your kid’s play area.
-It also must establish some boundaries where kids wouldn’t be allowed to cross.
+It also must establish boundaries that kids wouldn’t be allowed to cross.
 Secondly, you shouldn’t leave your grill unattended or ask your kid to keep an eye on it.
 They are too young to handle it!
-What’s more, you should never leave such items as barbecue lighters, lighter fluids, matches, propane tanks or other flammable materials in an open space or nearby the grill.
+You should never leave such items as barbecue lighters, lighter fluids, matches, propane tanks, or other flammable materials in an open space or near the grill.
 Make sure you lock them up (in a garage or other storage room, not in the house) as soon as possible after use.

 After the cooking is done, there are still some safety precautions.
-You should not allow your children to play near the grill as the charcoal might still be hot and it can accidentally burn the skin if it’s burst.
-I would recommend you to dedicate a special permanent place for your grill and restrict kids from playing around.
+You should not allow your children to play near the grill as the charcoal might still be hot, and it can accidentally burn the skin if it’s burst.
+I recommend you dedicate a special permanent place for your grill and restrict kids from playing around.

-Safety rules for fire pits are actually the same as they are for grills.
+Safety rules for fire pits are the same as they are for grills.
 The most important thing is to make sure kids are not running around or playing nearby when it’s flaming and always put the fire out.
-For an extra layer of protection consider installing a fire barrier.
+For an extra layer of protection, consider installing a fire barrier.

-It might sound obvious, but keeping your garden tools out of reach from your children is one of the strict safety rules while babyproofing outside.
+Keeping your garden tools out of reach from your children is one of the strict safety rules while babyproofing outside.
 Parents often forget how curious and fast (if they are eager) young children are.
-This is why you should never leave any sharp tools you’ve been using for your lawn, bushes, or garden unattended.
-They are sharp and sometimes heavy, which means your kid can get a severe injury or bacteria.
+You should never leave any sharp tools you’ve been using for your lawn, bushes, or garden unattended.
+They are sharp and sometimes heavy, which means your kid can get severe injuries or bacteria.
 What is more, you should keep them in a dedicated place which can be locked.

 There are suggested list of items you should always securely store: